 Bosque del Apache is over 55,000 acres of managed lands for the benefit of migratory birds.
 Through a network of dams and canals, fields are flooded providing a rest stop and food for tens of thousands of snow geese and sandhill cranes.
 Continue reading →

 Periodic trips to Alamogordo, New Mexico are required so we can visit our s-t-u-f-f tucked away in a dusty storage shed.
 Each time we swing open the door, we are a bit surprised at the items we have saved while unable to find some other needed treasures.
-When visiting Alamogordo, we get our fill of Mexican food at Margo’s and visit White Sands National Monument.
+When visiting Alamogordo, we get our fill of Mexican food at Margo’s Restaurant and visit White Sands National Monument.
 Continue reading →

 The Albuquerque International Balloon Festival attracts nearly one million visitors during the nine days of this annual event.
 My family would attend several days a year whenever possible, and we were especially interested in the special shape balloons.
 I have attended at least a dozen days of the early morning balloon lift-off events.
 Continue reading →

 OK all of you inquiring minds and sons and daughters of physicists and engineers….
 A mind wonders while driving down the road and I started to think about the wind turbines we have seen in China and across the USA.
 In Palm Springs one can see an evolution in the designs as there are at least three different types of blades on the windy hillsides.
 Continue reading →